 One of the most daunting tasks facing hikers is choosing a trail.
 Start by deciding on what you would like to see.
 Waterfalls?
 Old-growth forests?
 Endless views?
 Then decide how far you would like to hike.
 If you haven't hiked much recently, be conservative.
 Five miles roundtrip is a good maximum distance for novices.

 Hiking Trails of the Smokies covers all 150 official trails in the park with in-depth narratives and profile charts that show mileage, elevation change, and major stream crossings.
-Includes information on all backcountry campsites, shelters, regulations and permit/reservation information.
+It includes information on all backcountry campsites, shelters, regulations, and permit/reservation information.

-Day Hikes of the Smokies covers 34 of the best day hikes in the park, plus all of the self-guiding nature trails.
-Includes shaded relief maps for each hike plus accurate elevation profile charts.
+Day Hikes of the Smokies covers 34 of the best day hikes in the park, plus all of the self-guided nature trails.
+It includes shaded relief maps for each hike plus accurate elevation profile charts.

-Visit Great Smoky Mountains National Park's official online store for other books, maps, and guides to the park.
-Operated by the nonprofit Great Smoky Mountains Association, proceeds generated by purchases at the store are donated to educational, scientific, and historical projects in the park.
+Visit Great Smoky Mountains National Park's official online store for books, maps, and guides to the park.
+Operated by the nonprofit Smokies Life, proceeds generated by purchases at the store are donated to educational, scientific, and historical projects in the park.

 Last updated: February 10, 2024